-We have prepared the accompanying description of Equinix's Global Data Center Housing Services system, in Section 3, throughout the period November 1, 2021, to October 31, 2022, (the "description") based on the criteria for a description of a service organization's system in DC section 200, 2018 Description Criteria for a Description of a Service Organization's System in a SOC 2[®] Report (AICPA, Description Criteria), ("description criteria").
-The description is intended to provide report users with information about the Global Data Center Housing Services system that may be useful when assessing the risks arising from interactions with Equinix's system, particularly information about system controls that Equinix has designed, implemented, and operated to provide reasonable assurance that its service commitments and system requirements were achieved based on the trust services criteria relevant to security and availability ("applicable trust services criteria") set forth in TSP section 100, Trust Services Criteria).
+We have prepared the accompanying description of Equinix's Global Data Center Housing Services system, in Section 3, throughout the period November 1, 2022, to October 31, 2023, (the "description") based on the criteria for a description of a service organization's system in DC section 200, 2018 Description Criteria for a Description of a Service Organization's System in a SOC 2® Report (AICPA, Description Criteria), ("description criteria").
+The description is intended to provide report users with information about the Global Data Center Housing Services system that may be useful when assessing the risks arising from interactions with Equinix's system, particularly information about system controls that Equinix has designed, implemented, and operated to provide reasonable assurance that its service commitments and system requirements were achieved based on the trust services criteria relevant to security and availability ("applicable trust services criteria") set forth in TSP section 100, Trust Services Criteria for Security, Availability, Processing Integrity, Confidentiality, and Privacy (AICPA, Trust Services Criteria).

-Equinix uses various subservice organizations for environmental protection controls at the Chicago 4 (CH4) and Seoul 1 (SL1) data center facilities services.
+Equinix uses various subservice organizations for environmental protection control services at the Chicago 4 (CH4), Seoul 1 (SL1) and Dublin 1 (DB1) IBX data centers.
 The description indicates that complementary subservice organization controls that are suitably designed and operating effectively are necessary, along with controls at Equinix, to achieve Equinix's service commitments and system requirements based on the applicable trust services criteria.
 The description presents Equinix's controls, the applicable trust services criteria, and the types of complementary subservice organization controls assumed in the design of Equinix's controls.
 The description does not disclose the actual controls at the subservice organizations.